 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Monroe, the Downtown / Riverfront neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The Downtown / Riverfront neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown / Riverfront neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Downtown / Riverfront neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Downtown / Riverfront neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 99.3% of all American neighborhoods.